rbt-lang/rbt-proto/doc/introduction.rst

 By contrast, the design space of query languages is largely uncharted.
-New query languages are quite rare and don't attract much interest either from database researchers or wider programming community.
+New query languages are quite rare and don't attract much interest either from database experts or wider programming community.
 It appears this subject is regarded as a solved problem, with SQL and relational algebra being the optimal solution.
 We disagree, but before we can present our case, we need to mark the playing field.